Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 If your children are old enough, they should have their own morning routine that consists of making sure their beds are made, rooms are picked up, and breakfast dishes are put away.

 A cleaning schedule is helpful for tackling deeper cleaning projects.
 These free monthly cleaning calendars will help you set up days for dusting, mopping, vacuuming and more!
 Those chores can be done easily with a weekly cleaning routine.
+For major tasks like cleaning old and dirty rugs or carpets, you may have to hire professional carpet cleaners.

 Anchor Your Days with Clean Up Times